 Solar Heat Gain Coefficient (SHGC) – Usually between 0 and 1, this indicates the percentage of the sun’s heat that will pass through and be absorbed by the window.
-The higher the SHGC, the more heat that will enter the building.
+The higher the SHGC, the more heat will enter the building.

 Visible Light Transmission (VLT) –This represents the amount of natural sunlight provided.

-U-Value – A “WATTS per m2 per degree” number, this indicates the amount of heat gained or lost throughout the course of the day based.
+U-Value – A “WATTS per m2 per degree” number, indicates the amount of heat gained or lost throughout the course of the day based.
 Usually, you want a window that has a lower u-value as it will be more energy efficient.

 Different glass compositions and glazes change the above three calculations.
-The design of your home and direction the window faces also has a significant impact.
+The design of your home and the direction the window faces also have a significant impact.
 Hot climates usually require medium to high VLT with a small SHGC and low U-Value; cool climates require high VLT, high SHGC and low U-Value.